Types of contacts lenses

 Blending tint

-These colored contacts become more opaque as they get closer to the pupil, which can create a more natural look.
+These colored contacts become more opaque as they get closer to the whites of your eyes, which can create a more natural look.

 To correct the appearance of your eye